Miiraak/TikTok-AI-Auto/README.md

 # TikTok-AI-Auto
 In early stage.
 Sandbox version <br>

-TikTok-AI-Auto is a proof of concept project that automates the process of calling the TikTok API to publish AI-generated images. <br> The program first makes a call to the TikTok API for login and token gathering.
-It then calls the API's serverless AI-generator to generate an image, which is stored on a web-hosted server. <br> Finally, another call to the TikTok API is made to directly post the generated image on the logged profile.
+TikTok-AI-Auto is a proof of concept project that automates the process of calling the TikTok API to publish AI-generated images. <br>
+The program first makes a call to the TikTok API for login and token gathering.
+It then calls the API's serverless AI-generator to generate an image, which is stored on a web-hosted server. <br>
+Finally, another call to the TikTok API is made to directly post the generated image on the logged profile.

 ## Installation

 To use TikTok-AI-Auto, follow these steps:

 1. Clone the repository: `git clone https://github.com/miiraak/TikTok-AI-Auto.git`

+or

+2. Open it with VisualStudio

 ...Coming...